 - Prepare the Risotto This method is for using a pressure cooker.
 For other cooking methods refer to the links on the intro.Heat the oil over medium heat; when hot add the shallots, rice, and a pinch of salt.
 Sauté for about 4 - 5 minutes, or until the rice is translucent.
 Add the vermouth and allow it to evaporate, while stirring constantly.
 Add the chicken stock, bring to a simmer.
 Lower heat to maintain a simmer and put the lid onto the cooker.
 Once it has reached pressure, cook for 7 minutes.
 Release the pressure using the quick-release method (place the pot under cold running water).
 Continue to cook, stirring until the rice has reached the consistency you prefer.
 I like mine to be a little moist, but not swimming.
 You can adjust the creaminess with additional stock if it gets too dry.

 - Prepare the Escargot: While the risotto is cooking, heat the butter in a small sauté pan over medium-low heat, add the garlic along with a pinch of salt and freshly ground pepper.
 Cook, for about 1 minute, then shut off the heat and allow to stand for 5 minutes - this will ensure the garlic flavor is infused into the butter, without worry about burning the garlic.
 Turn the heat back on and when hot, add the snails.
 Stir around in the hot garlic butter until the snails are hot.
 Stir in the parsley.

-- To Finish: Once the risotto is, stir in the basil pesto.
+- To Finish: Once the risotto is finished, stir in the basil pesto.
 Top with the seasoned snails.
 Serve in wide warmed bowls.
 Top with a bit of lemon zest, if desired.